Fine structure of current noise spectra in nanoelectromechanical resonators: Current noise spectrum

-In a weak-coupling limit, the correction (a) and (b) from Fig.~\ref{fig:Corrections} just renormalize the particle Green's function $G_{dd}$, i.e. shift position of the resonant energy level and further broaden its width, thus changing life time of the $d$-electron, $\sim \lambda^2/\Gamma$.
-Therefore, these terms do not result in any essential changes of the current noise spectrum.
-For the opposite strong-coupling limit $\lambda>\Gamma$, the strong electron-vibration coupling narrows down the spectral peak due to Franck-Condon blockade \cite{Koch05} and induces satellite peaks at phonon frequencies \cite{Flensberg03}.
-In the following, we assume the CNT resonator has high quality factor, and the bare attenuation of the phonon $\gamma_{ph}$ is much smaller than the electron tunneling rate.
-The additional life time due to electron-vibration coupling is also very small for $\lambda\ll\Gamma$.
-Thus, the phonon propagator in the correction term of diagram-(c) behaves effectively as a $\delta$-function, which deduces this correction to be the convolution of some electron Green's functions $G_{dd}$ and $g_{\alpha k}$.
-As a result, the corrections to the noise spectrum due to diagram $(c)$ only give broad shallow spectral peaks with the width $\sim\Gamma$, and result in no sharp features.
-Upon a careful inspection, we conclude that only processes of the type (d) depicted in Fig.~\ref{fig:Corrections} lead to resonant effects induced by the electron-vibration coupling.
+In the weak-coupling limit, corrections (a) and (b) from Fig.~\ref{fig:Corrections} simply renormalize the particle Green's function $G_{dd}$, shifting the position of the resonant energy level and broadening its width, thereby changing the lifetime of the $d$-electron, $\sim \lambda^2/\Gamma$.
+As a result, these terms do not produce significant changes in the current noise spectrum.
+In the opposite, strong-coupling limit $\lambda>\Gamma$, the strong electron-vibration coupling narrows the spectral peak due to the Franck-Condon blockade \cite{Koch05} and induces satellite peaks at phonon frequencies \cite{Flensberg03}.

+In the following, we assume the CNT resonator has a high quality factor, and the bare phonon attenuation $\gamma_{ph}$ is much smaller than the electron tunneling rate.
+The additional lifetime due to electron-vibration coupling is also very small for $\lambda\ll\Gamma$.
+Thus, the phonon propagator in the correction term for diagram (c) behaves effectively as a $\delta$-function, reducing this correction to a convolution of the electron Green's functions $G_{dd}$ and $g_{\alpha k}$.
+Consequently, the corrections to the noise spectrum from diagram (c) produce only broad, shallow spectral peaks with a width of $\sim\Gamma$, without sharp features.

+The diagram type (d) in Fig.~\ref{fig:Corrections} can be divided into two parts after cutting the vibration propagator.
+Therefore, processes of type (d) primarily result in sharp resonant effects, mostly due to the modified vibration mode itself.

-The analytical expression for the correction to the noise spectrum from diagram-(d) contains four individual contributions produced by different time arrangements per definition in Eq. \eqref{D-dddd}, see Fig. \ref{fig:Corrections-d}, and can be conveniently presented as follows
+The analytical expression for the correction to the noise spectrum from diagram (d) consists of four individual contributions, each arising from different time arrangements as defined in Eq. \eqref{D-dddd} (see Fig. \ref{fig:Corrections-d}).
+These contributions can be conveniently presented as follows:

 where $F(\omega)$ depends on the electronic part of the system

 and is a smooth function of frequency compared to the phonon part $D^{\eta \eta'}(\omega)$.
 The gamma matrices are $\hat{\gamma}^1=\mathbb{I}_{2\times 2}$ and $\hat{\gamma}^2=\mathbb{\sigma}_x$ per convention in Ref.~\cite{Kamenev09}.
 The phonon matrix Green's function and the $d$-electron Green's function in the rotated retarded/advanced/Keldysh ($R/A/K$) basis have the respective structures